KSWorm93/myConfigs/README.md

 **execute**: bash notebook.sh
 <br>open help with the "-h" argument

+#### budget
+Make a budget using this script it adds a line to a csv file and calculates the amount

+this is an examble showing 1 entry in it:<br>
+Title,Amount,DayToPay,Company,Other<br>
+Phone,120,1,Yousee,12345678<br>
+TOTAL,120,TOTAL,TOTAL,TOTAL<br>

 #### radio
 Different radio stations to tune into
 Takes radio station name as argument or defaults to nova